University of Wisconsin-Oshkosh

 - Experience:

-- Minimum of one year of full-time work experience as a registered nurse in a critical care setting within the United States by the application deadline.
+- Minimum of one year of current, continuous, full-time (or part-time equivalent) critical care experience as a registered nurse by the application deadline.

 - Academic Performance: Minimum cumulative undergraduate GPA of 3.0 on a 4.0 scale.